 The use of an AI will be pretty much the same in all of these above situations.

-- Take your AI once a day at the same moment
+- Use the AI once a day at the same moment

-- You need your AI especially at the start of your research
+- AI is needed especially at the start of your research

 Pretty simple, right.